rollbar/rollbar.js/README.md

     }
   });

-  // if you have a request and a callback, pass the callback last rollbar.error(e, request, callback);
+  // pass a request and a callback rollbar.error(e, request, callback);

-  // to specify payload options - like extra data, or the level - pass a custom object as the third argument.
-The second argument must be a request or null rollbar.error(e, request, {level: "info"});
+  // to specify payload options - like extra data, or the level - pass a custom object rollbar.error(e, request, {level: "info"});
-  rollbar.error(e, null, {level: "warning", custom: {someKey: "arbitrary value"}});

-  // you can also pass a callback as the last argument rollbar.error(e, null, {level: "info"}, callback);
+  // you can also pass a callback rollbar.error(e, request, {level: "info"}, callback);
-  rollbar.error(e, request, {level: "info"}, callback);
 }
 ```